-- Key performance indicators for the EVD response in Guinea are shown in table 6. - No cases were reported from Guinea the week to 13 September (table 3, table 4, figure 2, figure 3).
-This is the first time Guinea has completed a full epidemiological week without a case for over a year.
-As at 13 September the country had gone 12 consecutive days without reporting a case.
-However, 23 contacts have been lost to follow-up during the past 42 days, at least one of whom was considered a high-risk contact. - The last case was a 13-year-old girl and registered contact associated with the Ratoma chain of transmission, and was considered to present a high-risk of further transmission.
-That case was reported on 1 September. - The Ebola ça suffit! ring vaccination trial is continuing in Guinea.
+- Key performance indicators for the EVD response in Guinea are shown in table 6. - One confirmed case was reported from the Ratoma area of Conakry in the week to 6 September (table 3, table 4, figure 2, figure 3). - The case is a 13-year-old girl, and is a registered contact and relative of 2 cases reported from the same area of Conakry during the previous 2 weeks.
+She is considered to present a high risk of further transmission after she was briefly lost to follow-up and presented to several private health facilities whilst symptomatic before being traced, tested for EVD and admitted to an Ebola treatment centre. - The Ebola ça suffit! ring vaccination trial is continuing in Guinea.
 All rings comprised of contacts and contacts of contacts associated with confirmed cases now receive immediate vaccination with the rVSV-ZEBOV Ebola vaccine.
-Previously, rings were randomly allocated to receive either immediate vaccination or vaccination 21 days after the confirmation of a case. - 241 contacts were under follow-up on 13 September in Guinea in 2 adjacent prefectures, Conakry (223 contacts) and Dubreka (18 contacts), compared with 292 contacts in the same 2 prefectures the previous week. - There was 1 (0.2%) unsafe burial reported in Guinea out of 587 community deaths during the week to 13 September, compared with 9 (2%) unsafe burials out of 542 community deaths during the previous week. - Including both initial and repeat testing, a total of 765 laboratory samples were tested in the week to 13 September.
-Most tests (93% in the week to 13 September) are of post-mortem swabs taken to rule out EVD as the cause of death.
-In the week to 6 September, 11 (32%) of 34 prefectures in Guinea submitted samples for laboratory testing.
+Previously, rings were randomly allocated to receive either immediate vaccination or vaccination 21 days after the confirmation of a case. - 292 contacts were under follow-up on 6 September in Guinea in 2 adjacent prefectures, Conakry (266 contacts) and Dubreka (26 contacts), compared with 410 contacts in 3 prefectures the previous week.
+The last remaining contacts in Forecariah completed follow-up in the week to 6 September. - There were 9 (2%) unsafe burials reported in Guinea out of 542 community deaths in the week to 6 September, compared with 5 (0.9%) unsafe burial out of 568 recorded community deaths in the previous week.